Macanese people: Portuguese colonial period

 Rarely did Chinese women marry Portuguese; initially, mostly Goans, Ceylonese/Sinhalese (from Sri Lanka), Indochina, Malay (from Malacca), and Japanese women were the wives of the Portuguese men in Macau.
 Slave women of Indian, Indonesian, Malay, and Japanese origin were used as partners by Portuguese men.
 Japanese girls would be purchased in Japan by Portuguese men.

 Macau received an influx of African slaves, Japanese slaves as well as Christian Korean slaves who were bought by the Portuguese from the Japanese after they were taken prisoner during the Japanese invasions of Korea (1592–98) in the era of Hideyoshi.
 From 1555 onwards, Macau received slave women of Timorese origin as well as women of African origin, and from Malacca and India.
 Macau was permitted by Pombal to receive an influx of Timorese women.

-Many Chinese became Macanese simply by converting to Catholicism, and had no ancestry from the Portuguese, having assimilated into the Macanese people since they were rejected by non-Christian Chinese.
-The majority of marriages between Portuguese and natives was between Portuguese men and women of Tanka origin, who were considered the lowest class of people in China and had relations with Portuguese settlers and sailors, or low-class Chinese women.
+Many Chinese became Macanese simply by converting to Catholicism, and they had no ancestry from the Portuguese, having assimilated into the Macanese people since they were rejected by non-Christian Chinese.
+The majority of marriages between Portuguese and natives were between Portuguese men and women of Tanka origin, who were considered the lowest class of people in China and had relations with Portuguese settlers and sailors.

 Western men like the Portuguese were refused by high class Chinese women, who did not marry foreigners.
 Literature in Macau was written about love affairs and marriage between the Tanka women and Portuguese men, like "A-Chan, A Tancareira", by Henrique de Senna Fernandes.

-More of the stories of Christianized Chinese who adopted Portuguese customs will be narrated on the 3rd paragraph.
-When the native Chinese women did not marry Portuguese men at first, the Chinese women who married Portuguese men were from the Portuguese territories of Malacca and Indonesia (including Timor) and also from Thailand, where descendants of Chinese settlers already lived long before Portuguese settlers arrived.
-Furthermore, in the midst of the Manila Galleon trade, a small number of Latinos settled in the ports of Macau in China and Ternate in Indonesia which were secondary connecting trade nodes to the primary trade-route between Manila, Philippines and Acapulco, Mexico; they intermarried with the Portuguese settlers and various Asian settlers; the first Latin American Asians were mostly Mexicans and to a lesser extent, Colombians and Peruvians who made their way to Asia (Mainly the Philippines) in the 16th century, the Latin-Americans who were sent to the Philippines and Macau from the Spanish colonies in America were often made up of Mulattoes, Mestizos and Indios (Amerindians).
-Following the Shimabara Rebellion in 1638, about 400 Japanese Christians were officially deported to Macau or to the Spanish Philippines, and thousands more were pressured into voluntary exile; those Japanese Catholic refugees, many are fluent in Portuguese, even intermarried with Portuguese settlers & already existing Macanese settlers.
+In the midst of the Manila Galleon trade, a small number of Latinos settled in the ports of Macau in China and Ternate in Indonesia which were secondary connecting trade nodes to the primary trade-route between Manila, Philippines and Acapulco, Mexico.
+They intermarried with the Portuguese settlers and Asian settlers.
+The first Latin American Asians were mostly Mexicans and to a lesser extent, Colombians and Peruvians who made their way to Asia, mainly the Philippines, in the 16th century.
+The Latin-Americans who were sent to the Philippines and Macau from the Spanish colonies in America were often Mulattoes, Mestizos and Indios (Amerindians).

+Following the Shimabara Rebellion in 1638, about 400 Japanese Christians were officially deported to Macau or to the Spanish Philippines, and thousands more were pressured into voluntary exile.
+Among those Japanese Catholic refugees, many were fluent in Portuguese, even intermarried with Portuguese settlers & already existing Macanese settlers.

+Much of the business conducted with foreign men in Vietnam was done by the local Vietnamese women, who engaged in both sexual and mercantile intercourse with foreign male traders.
+A Portuguese and Malay-speaking Vietnamese woman who lived in Macao for an extensive period of time interpreted for the first diplomatic meeting between Cochin-China and a Dutch delegation.
+She served as an interpreter for three decades in the Cochin-China court, with an old woman who had been married to three husbands, one Vietnamese and two Portuguese.
+The cosmopolitan exchange was facilitated by the marriage of Vietnamese women to Portuguese merchants.
+Those Vietnamese women were married to Portuguese men and lived in Macao, which is how they became fluent in Malay and Portuguese.